canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 This documentation uses the term ``nftables`` when referring to the Linux kernel component and ``nft`` when referring to the userspace utility.
-Please note that the Ubuntu package that provides the userspace utility is called ``nftables`` and this documentation will refer to it as the ``nftables`` Ubuntu package.
+Please note that the Ubuntu package that provides the userspace utility is also called ``nftables`` and this documentation will refer to it as the ``nftables`` Ubuntu package.

 This page gradually builds an example ``nftables`` configuration file that is